ASalem404/Learning-Notes/DBMS/SQL.md

       => a in germany has different behaviors
   - charactersets and collations can be determined at the beginning of the table creation or at the end of each query using keyword COLLATE.

+- ## Indexes

+  - indexes are a powerful tool used in the background of a database to speed up querying.
+    Indexes power queries by providing a method to quickly lookup the requested data.

+    Simply put, an index is a pointer to data in a table.
+An index in a database is very similar to an index in the back of a book.

+  - Syntax

+    ```
+    CREATE INDEX <index_name>
+    ON <table_name> (column1, column2, ...)
+    ```

+  - Types

+    - Clustered Index:

+      - A clustered index determines the physical order of the data rows in a table.
+        In other words, the data rows in a table are stored on disk in the same order as the clustered index.
+      - There can be only one clustered index per table because the actual order of data rows can't be sorted in multiple ways at the same time.
+      - It's important to note that not all databases support clustered indexes.
+They are commonly used in databases like Microsoft SQL Server.
+      - The primary key of a table is often used as the clustered index because it enforces a unique constraint and helps to efficiently retrieve rows by that key.

+    - Non-Clustered Index:

+      - A non-clustered index is a separate data structure that contains a copy of the indexed columns and a reference to the actual data row in the table.
+        It doesn't determine the physical order of the data rows.
+      - Multiple non-clustered indexes can be created on a single table.
+        Each index is like a separate lookup structure, helping to optimize queries that search for data based on the indexed columns.
+      - Non-clustered indexes are used to speed up data retrieval for specific queries, such as searching, filtering, and sorting operations.

+      - While non-clustered indexes improve query performance, they require additional storage space and maintenance because they store a copy of the indexed data and must be updated when data is modified.

 - # SQL Tips:

   - derived Column : a new column that is a manipulation of exiting columns in your database